CURRICULUM VITAE

 AWARDS & GRANTS

-Atlas of Lie Groups and Representations National Science Foundation grant number DMS 0554278: Partially supported since 2006 -
+Atlas of Lie Groups and Representations National Science Foundation grant number DMS 0554278: Partially supported 2006-2010

 Outstanding Achievement Award for Research and Scholarship for 2003-2004 and 2004-2005 academic years University of Massachusetts Boston College of Science and Mathematics.